Red Sox vs. Guardians Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has recorded 32 hits with five doubles, a triple, three home runs and nine walks.
-He has driven in 13 runs with one stolen base.
+- Alex Verdugo has six doubles, a triple, three home runs, nine walks and 14 RBI (34 total hits).
+He has swiped one base.

 Verdugo Recent Games